Use these methods to remove hard water stains in a toilet

 This article will go into how to remove hard water stains from a toilet and restore your toilet bowl to its original glory.
 There’s nothing quite more embarrassing than having hard water stains in your toilet.
 When we used to have friends over, we’d remind them that we had hard water and that the stain in the toilet is from that, and not our neglect of a house cleaning checklist.
 Luckily we found out that we can do something about these hard water stains in a toilet.

 What causes hard water stains in a toilet bowl?

 The stains show up in your toilet bowl because there is standing water.
 This can cause a hard water ring in your toilet as well, though not all toilet rings are caused by hard water.
-These minerals are present in your water through the house, it’s why you periodically need to remove calcium build up on your taps and showers.
-There are plenty of hot water tanks in the scrap yard near me because of hard water build up inside of them.
+These minerals are present in your water through the house; it’s why you periodically need to remove calcium build-up on your taps and showers.
+There are plenty of hot water tanks in the scrap yard near me because of the hard water build-up inside of them.